Discworld (video game): Development

 Terry Pratchett was pleased with the 1986 interactive fiction game The Colour of Magic, but criticised its poor marketing.
 He was reluctant to grant Discworld licences due to concern for the series, and wanted a reputable company who cared about the property.
 Other video game companies had previously approached Pratchett seeking a licence.
 One such company was AdventureSoft, and their failure to obtain a Discworld licence led to the creation of Simon the Sorcerer, which took inspiration from the Discworld series of books.

-When the creative director and designer Gregg Barnett sought out the Discworld licence, he intended to show Pratchett that he cared about Discworld, rather than seeking money (Barnett stated in an interview that Pratchett was more invested in how the intellectual property would be treated than money).
-During negotiations, he offered to design the game before signing a deal.
-He did so, and Pratchett agreed.
-Gregg stated that the design showed respect for Discworld, and that was what persuaded Pratchett.
+When the creative director and designer Gregg Barnett sought out the Discworld licence, he intended to show Pratchett that he cared about Discworld instead of getting money.
+Barnett said in an interview that Pratchett was more invested in how the intellectual property would be treated than money.
+During negotiations, he offered to design the game before signing a deal; he did so, and Pratchett agreed.
+Gregg said the design showed respect for Discworld, and that was what persuaded Pratchett.
 This took roughly six months, and Pratchett was impressed with a demonstration of Rincewind using a broom to get the Luggage off the top of a wardrobe.
-Perfect 10 Productions developed an engine, which was developed in a separate location to "keep the code clean".
+Perfect 10 Productions created an engine, which was developed in a separate location to "keep the code clean".
 The dialogue was refined by Pratchett.
-The character design was based on Barnett giving his interpretation of characters to a character designer who had worked for Disney.
+The character design was based on Barnett giving his interpretation of characters to a designer who had worked for Disney.
 He stated that they "went a bit slapstick on it".
 The backdrops were painted manually and digitised.

-Pratchett originally wanted the game to be based on The Colour of Magic and for the team to work in succession through the series, but Barnett believed that would be detrimental, and thought that it was difficult to make a game based on just one book (he also said in an interview that he was more interested in the Discworld itself than any particular book, and that this was so the story would not be restricted to a narrative thereof).
-He explained that they wanted to license all of Discworld.
+Pratchett originally wanted the game to be based on The Colour of Magic and for the team to work in succession through the series.
+However, Barnett believed that would be detrimental, and thought it was difficult to make a game based on just one book.
+He also said in an interview that he was more interested in the Discworld itself than any particular book, and this was so the story would not be restricted to a narrative thereof.
+He explained that they wanted to licence all of Discworld.
 An original story was made, taking elements from various Discworld books, particularly The Colour of Magic and Guards!
 Guards!.
 Barnett stated that the team had "effectively written a complete film script for the game".
 The game introduced a new character: a practising psychiatrist (known as the psychatrickerist).
 Pratchett initially objected to this, but later added his input, and the character became a retro-phrenologist.
 Barnett stated that he wanted to create Discworld as a flagship game for CD-based systems, and thought the Discworld licence was "100% suited".